Michael David (painter): Environmental sculpture - The Greenhouse Project

 In 2002, David began to develop The Greenhouse Project, an evolving "architectural construct" based on historical American Antebellum greenhouses built using the actual glass negatives sold to starving farmers in the post-American Civil War South.
 David has indicated that each greenhouse will, through the display of photography and use of social networking, create a forum and exhibit for ideas and artifacts related to civil and human rights; the specifications of each greenhouse particular to the community in which each is built.

 Critical response

 David's work was reviewed in Artforum and Art in America, and is considered one of the last links to the New York School of painting.
-Art historian Donald Kuspit characterized David’s paintings in the following essay;
+Donald Kuspit characterized David’s paintings in the following essay:

-"Michael David’s abstract paintings renew immediacy, indeed, reconstitute, strengthen, and even apotheosize it.
+Michael David’s abstract paintings renew immediacy, indeed, reconstitute, strengthen, and even apotheosize it.
 They raise it to a feverishly fresh intensity with their remarkable touch, indicating they are among the very best painterly abstractions made.
 To me they make it transparently clear that immediacy may be an illusion to the intellect but it is not one for the senses—for touch and sight, mingled together inextricably in ecstatic perception.
 For them, painterly immediacy is ultimate reality: pure sensuous intensity transcendent of ordinary, habitual understanding of the world, which is mediated by socially sanctioned language and banal meanings that force sense experience into their procrustean bed.